 The focus on winning prevents most conservative policymakers and politicos from acknowledging the danger of prioritizing policy victory over preserving liberal democracy.
 And conservative intellectuals who see the danger nevertheless embrace narratives that blame liberal, secular values in one way or another.
 American democracy may be in decline, but it is getting what it deserves.

-For example, columnist David Brooks sees the “narcisism” of secular morality at the root of our troubles; this is the canard that a lack of faith in a higher power is hubris, putting oneself in God’s place.
+For example, columnist David Brooks sees the “narcisism” of secular morality at the root of our troubles.
 Legal theorist Adrian Vermeule sees liberalism the way Marx saw capitalism, destined to be destroyed by irresistible destructive forces that it unleashes.
 To Vermeule liberal democracy’s primary virtue — its inexorable movement (halting and uneven as it may be) toward broader social inclusion — is its primary vice.

 Yesterday the frontier was divorce, contraception, and abortion; then it became same-sex marriage; today it is transgenderism; tomorrow it may be polygamy, consensual adult incest, or who knows what.
 The uncertainty is itself the point.
 From the liberal standpoint, the essential thing is that the new issue provokes opposition from the forces of reaction, who may then be conquered in a public and dramatic fashion by the political mobilization of liberal forces.

 In other words, the evolution of social morality is a process of bullying the defenders of the status quo into submission.
-It is not difficult to see how and why that resonates so much with today’s conservatives.
+It is not difficult to see how and why that view resonates so many of today’s conservatives.
 Never have a mob of bullies had the technology to shame others at the scale and speed that they have now.
-And the internet allows the rest of us to watch each and every time the mob oversteps the bounds of fairness and kindness.
+And the internet allows the rest of us to watch each and every time the mob oversteps the bounds of fairness and kindness, and to use that knowledge to justify our prior views.

 So, it seems unlikely that conservative leaders will stop the threat to liberal democracy that MAGAism represents.** Only voters can do that, but the online media environment gets in their way.
 According to Pew Research’s latest findings on the subject, social media is at the center of how Americans debate politics, and Twitter/X is at the center of that social media discussion.
 A large academic literature illustrates how Twitter/X winds us up emotionally and misleads us about politics, and shields us from the kinds of experiences and information that prompt us to ask critical questions.